 In the cities, you would mainly walk or can use taxi services.

-If you are making your way to Machu Picchu you will want to fly from Lima to Cuzco, then make your way to Ollantaytambo – the easiest way to do so is to take a collectivo taxi service and then from Ollantaytambo take the train to Aguas Calientes and then the bus goes daily up to Machu Picchu (round trip).
+- If you make your way to Machu Picchu, you will want to fly from Lima to Cuzco, then make your way to Ollantaytambo – the easiest way to do so is to take a collectivo taxi service and then from Ollantaytambo take the train to Aguas Calientes and then the bus goes daily up to Machu Picchu (round trip).

-As for the smaller side trips like Ballestas islands or Maras salt flats – these are best done with a small tour group via Peru Hop or Viator.
+- The smaller side trips like Ballestas islands or Maras salt flats are best done with a small tour group via Peru Hop or Viator.

 Where to Stay in Peru

-Lima: (Miraflores is the best area of Lima to stay in) I would recommend the Hotel Antigua Miraflores, it’s a classic South American style hotel, cozy and in a good location.
+- Lima: Miraflores is the best area of Lima to stay and I recommend the Hotel Antigua Miraflores.
+It’s a classic South American-style hotel, cozy and in a good location.

-Cuzco: Taypikala Hotel Cusco, this hotel is a nice spot to be in only about a 10-minute walk from Plaza de Armas so you get some quiet at night but can easily explore and access restaurants and town center by foot.
+- Cusco: Taypikala Hotel Cusco, this hotel is a nice spot to be in, only about a 10-minute walk from Plaza de Armas so you get some quiet at night but can easily explore and access restaurants and town center on foot.

 Best Time to Visit Peru

-Dry season ranges June-August with wet season ranging December-February I recommend avoiding wet season.
-Dry season brings much less rain but also brings big crowds, so I found the best time to go is during in March-May or September-November.
+The dry season ranges June-August, with the wet season ranging December-February.
+I recommend avoiding the wet season.
+The dry season brings much less rain and brings big crowds, so I found the best time to go is during March-May or September-November.

-Okay, let´s get started with the best activities in Peru and fun things to do.
+Okay, let´s get started with the places to visit in Peru.

 The best thing to do in Peru is to visit Machu Picchu.

-Machu Picchu was always a major bucket list trip for me and seeing it in person was absolutely awe-inspiring!
-It is one of the most beautiful sights I have seen amongst all my travels.
+Machu Picchu was always a major bucket list trip for me, and seeing it in person was absolutely awe-inspiring!
+It is one of the most beautiful sights I have seen in all my travels.

-Being fairly fit myself I personally found the amount of hiking during my trip as well as my altitude sickness quite exhausting and couldn’t imagine doing the 4-day trail, but if you are fit and want to do it, I have heard it is amazing!
+Being fairly fit myself, I personally found the amount of hiking during my trip and my altitude sickness quite exhausting and couldn’t imagine doing the 4-day trail, but if you are fit and want to do it, I have heard it is amazing!

-Regardless of which way you plan to get to Machu Picchu just make sure you get there and see it!
+Regardless of how you plan to get to Machu Picchu, make sure you get there and see it!
 It will be the highlight of any trip to Peru.

 One of the best places to visit in Peru is actually Lima.

-In most cases, you fly in and out of Lima.
-The city is right on the coast and most people tend to skip over it to get to the more “exciting” parts of their trip but Lima actually has a lot to offer!
-I only spent 2 days here and wish I had had more time.
+The city is right on the coast, and most people tend to skip it to get to the more “exciting” parts of their trip, but Lima actually has a lot to offer!
+I only spent 2 days here and wished I had had more time.

-Miraflores is the best district of Lima to stay in but for exploring I recommend visiting the historic downtown to see some amazing architecture as well as the Saint Francisco monastery and catacombs.
+Miraflores is the best district in Lima to stay in.
+Still, for exploring, I recommend visiting the historic downtown to see some amazing architecture as well as the Saint Francisco Monastery and catacombs.

-I also recommend visiting Barranco (one of my favorite areas) to try some great cuisine, experience the arts and see some amazing street art murals.
+I also recommend visiting Barranco (one of my favorite areas) to try some great cuisine, experience the arts, and see amazing street art murals.

-It was a great experience being guided by locals to the best spots.
-In addition to seeing the historic downtown and Barranco, I also recommend doing a food and or wine tour- there are some delicious things to try here!
-Ceviche, Pisco Sour, South American wine and some amazing traditional dishes.
+In addition to seeing the historic downtown and Barranco, I also recommend doing a food and or wine tour – there are some delicious things to try here!
+Ceviche, Pisco Sour, South American wine, and some amazing traditional dishes.
 You can also use Lima as a base to visit the Pachcamac pyramids.

-It’s important to stay here a few days- not just to explore the markets and soak everything in but to adjust to the altitude as well.
+It’s important to stay here a few days – explore the markets and soak everything in but also adjust to the altitude.